Neurobuddy

 Step 3: Design System

 Throughout designing, I incorporated visual elements and a color palette that portrayed a calm ambiance to encourage an engaging experience but made sure not to overwhelm users.
-Additionally, I developed the logo by harnessing playful but clear visual imagery and icons that would emphasize you have a "buddy" alongside you on your journey to improve your capabilities.
+Additionally, I developed the logo by harnessing playful but clear visual imagery and icons that would emphasize you have a "buddy" alongside you on your journey to work on monotonous daily tasks.

 Step 4: Final Product